-In Lk 2:22-24, Mary offered a sacrifice according to the law found in Lev.
-12:8.
+In Lk 2:22-24, following the days of her purification, Mary offered the sacrifice that was required according to the law in Lev 12:8.
 The sacrifice was a sin offering and atonement for her.
-Some teach that she was immaculately conceived (that is, without sin).
-But that is not true, according to Luke and also according to Paul, “For all have sinned, and come short of the glory of God,” (Rom.
-3:23).
+Mary would not have offered this sacrifice if she were sinless and not in need of atonement.
+Some people teach that Mary was immaculately conceived (that is, without sin).
+But such is not the case, according to Luke and also according to Paul, “For all have sinned, and come short of the glory of God,” (Rom 3:23).

 To worship Mary or to use her statue as an aid to worship is, therefore, idolatry and a violation of the second commandment.
-Ex.
-20:4-5 says, “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me.”
+Ex 20:4-5 says, “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me.”

 To worship or pray to Mary is wrong.
-Mary can’t intercede for you; only Jesus and the Holy Spirit do that (Rom.
-8:26; Heb.
-7:25).
-Mary can’t answer your prayers, only God and Jesus do that (Jn.
-15:16; Jn.
-14:13-14).
-Mary can’t save you, only Jesus can do that (Acts 16:31; Acts 4:12; Rom.
-10:9-10).
+Mary can’t intercede for you; only Jesus and the Holy Spirit do that (Rom 8:26; Rom 8:34; Heb 7:25).
+Mary can’t answer your prayers, only God and Jesus do that (Jn 15:16; Jn 14:13-14).
+Mary can’t save you, only Jesus can do that (Acts 16:31; Acts 4:12; Rom 10:9-10).

 So, whatever you do, don’t pray to Mary.
 Don’t worship Mary.
 Those practices are the tradition and false doctrine of a church.
 They are a violation of God’s commands and are clearly contradictory to the doctrine of the Bible.